theosaulus/theosaulus.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Student at CentraleSupélec and Ecole Normale Supérieure in Paris-Saclay, previously research intern at Mila and Stanford.
+PhD student at Mila (Quebec AI Institute) and Université de Montréal.

-My current research interests range from statistics to deep learning, with a focus on graphs and causality, and their application to scientific discoveries.
+My research focuses on understanding how models can robustly generalize and develop meaningful abstractions, with an emphasis on causality and applications to scientific discoveries.

+Previously, I graduated from CentraleSupélec and École Normale Supérieure Paris-Saclay and completed research internships at Stanford University and InstaDeep.